Montreal Council on Foreign Relations (MCFR) Fellowship

 Selection procedures and quota

-- Each department may submit one (1) candidate to GPS
+- Each academic unit may submit one (1) candidate to GPS

 - Following an internal pre-selection trial, McGill may submit one (1) application to the Board of MCFR as the final candidate.